 Is your baby grinding teeth during sleep?
-The behavior is most common during the non-rapid eye movement phases of sleep, but can occur in any sleep stage.
+The behaviour is most common during the non-rapid eye movement phases of sleep but can occur in any sleep stage.
 The Dental Press Journal of Orthodontics reports that the cause of sleep bruxism is still unknown but may relate to the central nervous system.
-A study in Gastroenteroloy Research and Practice determines that sleep bruxism is more common in patients with Crohn’s disease.

 When to Be Concerned

-Many babies grind their teeth and stop the habit on their own, but if the behavior persists, consult your pediatrician and pediatric dentist to ensure the problem doesn’t go overlooked and wear on your child’s teeth.
-Whether treatment consists of physical therapy, stress reduction, mouth guards or medication for aches or intestinal conditions, your medical and dental professionals can help your child continue on the path of good health and oral hygiene.
+Many babies grind their teeth and stop the habit on their own, but if the behaviour persists, consult your pediatrician and pediatric dentist to ensure the problem doesn’t go overlooked and wear on your child’s teeth.
+Whether treatment consists of physical therapy, stress reduction, or mouth guards, your medical and dental professionals can help your child continue on the path of good health and oral hygiene.